Kristina01111000/Drws_site/README.md

 - Finish changing dr w story to about dr w
 - Put 31 days in the months not hte first one on scorecard, he’s going to put tips in
 - On scorecard get rid of lines after 70
+- figure out how to sell his ebook on his site